yhatt/jsx-slack/docs/jsx-components-for-block-kit.md

 - `id` / `blockId` (optional): A string of unique identifier of block.
 - `source` (optional): Override `source` field.
 At the moment, you should not take care this because only the default value `remote` is available.

-## Interactive elements
+## Block elements

-Some blocks may include the interactive component to exchange info with Slack app.
+Some blocks may include block elements. e.g. the interactive component to exchange info with Slack app.

 ### [`<Button>`: Button element](https://api.slack.com/reference/messaging/block-elements#button)